AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-onfailsel.md

 ---
 description: Pick selection error handling.
 Specifies the action to be taken if the sel= command fails because the specified pixel location is not within the mask area of a selectable object.
-seo-description: Pick selection error handling.
-Specifies the action to be taken if the sel= command fails because the specified pixel location is not within the mask area of a selectable object.
-seo-title: OnFailSel

 solution: Experience Manager
 title: OnFailSel
-uuid: 073b6651-970c-460c-b044-e3ef37cc677a

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---